piero-g/markdown-workflow/README.md

 The first conversion will create subdirectories for media files inside `./1-layout/`.
 Media files may be processed using the shell, with `./img-compress.sh` (it must be launched inside the media directory).
 Each image will be scaled to optimal dimensions at 300DPI; a low resolution version, to be used in the HTML file, will also be generated.

 Since the `--default-image-extension` of pandoc, editors should link images within the markdown file without extension --- except if it is different from the default (JPG) --- so that the low resolution version will be used when necessary.

+The `./img-compress.sh` script must run inside each media folder, it will prepare the files.

+The first conversion run should always be on all the images. later you may perform actions on one or more images.
+Accepted formats are jpg, png, tif.

+The following options are supported:

+- `-h`, `--help`: display this message and exit
+- `-i`, `--identify`: print type, size, resolution (density) and colorspace
+- `-l`, `--log`: save --identify or --density to imagelog
+- `-p`, `--preserve`: don't convert PNG to JPG
+- `-D`, `--density`: set only the given density to images, don't convert (use it with --dpi)
+- `-d`, `--dpi`: set a different density parameter for images (default: 300)
+- `-L`, `--lowres`: don't convert image, just recreate the low-res version
+- `-w`, `--widthlow`: set a custom width for low-res version, useful with --lowres and to alter width and height (default: 800 with max height: 500px)

+### Serial-editor

+This script performs some serial edits to the YAML part of markdown files.
+Each option should be launched separately.

+The following options are supported:
+- `-h`, `--help`: display this message and exit
+- `-u`, `--undraft`: change "draft: true" to "false"
+- `-p`, `--publication`: set the given publication date (specified in YYYY-MM-DD format)
+- `-c`, `--countpages`: count the pages for each PDF in `./2-publication/`.
+The output can be copied and pasted as a TSV
+- `-s`, `--pagesequence`: reads a TSV with id/filename, starting page, ending page and writes those data to `page.start` and `page.end`

+### Status check

+This script is to quickly check if the files in the working directory have been updated.
+It will stamp a list of files for:

+0-original/
+1-layout/
+2-publication/ [only the two most recent PDFs!]

+It takes no arguments.

 ### Backup and archive